 In this section, I’ll be sharing how I use this in my skincare routine – you can adjust this to suit you and your skincare routine.

-I use this once a day (normally in the evening), once a week (twice maximum) and I feel like this benefits my skin just right.
-I wouldn’t recommend using this more than twice a week as I use other products such as Niacinamide and Alpha Arburtin in my skincare routine and feel this works great for me.
+Depending on my skin and how it looks, I use this once a week (twice, maximum) and normally in the evening.
+I feel like this works for me the best and benefits my skin.
+I wouldn’t recommend using this more than twice a week as I use other products in my routine such as Niacinamide and Alpha Arburtin in my skincare routine and this balance works for me.

 - After cleansing my skin, I sometimes apply a toner and after cleansing / toning, I apply a thin layer of Lactic Acid to my skin, massaging onto the face, chin and neck area.

 - Let the lactic acid settle into the skin well.
 If you can, let it settle for at least 15 minutes to half an hour before applying your moisturiser / night cream.